dcunited001/dcunited001.github.io/_posts/2017-10-19-speed-of-thought-twenty-postulates-of-social-physics.md

 > engineering at its finest.
 Good luck with that: you're not paying
 > attention to the right things.
 Instead, anything I try to say is
 > suppressed and anyone who reads it or repeats it is subject to the
 > same torment.
 Why?
 Because people want to USE it.
+I get falsely
+> labelled and then I write to make things clear, accelerating my
+> persecution, of which I have been completely unaware...
+Really?

 ### Schematic Change Yielding Self-Perpetuating Changes Over Years, Decades or > Centuries (i.e. Religion)